fossabot/motionbank-api/.readme/model.md

 ## Map

-Maps are [virtual uncharted territory](http://m.memegen.com/ik27zf.jpg) that represent a 1-n dimensional continuum.
+A map is a [virtual uncharted territory](http://m.memegen.com/ik27zf.jpg) that represents a 1-n dimensional continuum.

 The descriptors used to identify its various dimensional properties are used to choose appropriate selectors to connect annotations and resources to the continuum.